WhyNoobMaster69IsNotAvailable/GG-Bot-Upload-Assistant/upload-assistant/Arguments-and-User-Inputs.md

     * Pass the path to a **folder** (<u>not an individual file</u>) with `--path`
     * Need to have **more than 1** file / folder in the specified directory

 * `-disc` :track_next:  `*.iso` bluray files are not currently supported, only `/BDMV/STREAM/` *"structured"* directories are.

-* `-reupload` :track_next:  This is only used by the **[automatic re-uploading](https://gitlab.com/NoobMaster669/gg-bot-upload-assistant/-/wikis/autodl-irssi-automatic-re-uploading)** function.
-Don't pass unless you know what you're doing.
 </details>

 <details><summary>Examples using the less commonly used arguments</summary>